-Any differences between the Critical Skill Sets selected by Boss and Self are of particular interest.
+Any differences between the Critical Skill Sets selected by Boss (you) and Self (the manager) are of particular interest.
 Such differences suggest important differences between the expectations of the Boss and the focus of the Self.
-Again, notice any 5 or 6 icons indicating a significant difference between rating periods.
-Any of these differences should be a subject of discussion between you and your Boss.
+Again, notice any ⊕ or ● icons indicating a significant difference between rating periods.
+Any of these differences should be a subject of discussion between you and Darcy Walker.